verilator/verilator/docs/guide/connecting.rst

 model, a default global one is created automatically.

-The ``Verilated::`` methods, including the ``Verilated::commandArgs`` call shown above, simply call VerilatedContext methods using the default global VerilatedContext.
+The ``Verilated::`` methods, including the ``Verilated::commandArgs`` call shown above, call VerilatedContext methods using the default global VerilatedContext.
 (Technically they operate on the last one used by a given thread.)
 If you are using multiple simulation contexts you should not use the Verilated:: methods, and instead always use VerilatedContext